 It is best to use the Office Hours feature strictly for your semester office hours and the Scheduling Wizard feature for academic advising appointments.
 The Office Hours and Advising Appointment video will describe this in detail as well as how to edit or cancel incorrect appointment times.

 To encourage your advisees to use Starfish for advising, you are welcome to use the following language: "Hello Advisees, I am using Starfish to schedule academic advising appointments.
 Login to myRedDragon and select the Starfish Tab.
-My Connections is the first thing you will see.
-I will be listed as your Academic Advisor.
+I will be listed as your Academic Advisor under the My Connections area on your dashboard.
 Select my name and you will then see my profile page.
 Select the blue "Schedule Appointment" link under my name.
 The system will walk you through the process."

 If you need to edit or cancel one of your blocks of time, go to the day and block of time in your Starfish calendar and hover your mouse over the clock icon.
 The edit or cancel options will appear.
 If students made an appointment in that particular block of time and you have to cancel, the students will automatically receive a notice from Starfish to reschedule.
 You also have the option to include a message when cancelling.

 2. To get started, review and update your Institutional Profile.
-Do not put in your campus title in the "Title" block.
+Do not put in your campus title in the "Title" block (Starfish is relationship and role based so this box should remain blank in order for the system to link you with your advisees and students appropriately).
 If you want your students to know your title, place it in the Biography section.
 While you are setting up your profile, add your location(s) and include your appointment preferences (you might want to go ahead and set your email notifications).
 Watch the Starfish Introduction and Institutional Profile video tutorial.

 3. Starfish Help: You are encouraged to contact us at Starfish@cortland.edu with questions.
 Online training sessions offered at: